morb1d/python-training-projects/PythonBootcampFinalProjects/readme.md

 ## Coin Flip Simulation
 ### Numbers

 Write some code that simulates flipping a single coin however many times the user decides.
-The code should record the outcomes and count the number of tails and heads
+The code should record the outcomes and count the number of tails and heads.

 ## Closest pair problem
 ### Classic Algorithms